Applied Research

 Feature Applied Research Fundamental Research

-Main objective Solve specific real-world problems Develop general theories and knowledge
+Main objective Solve specific real-world problems Develop theories and expand knowledge

 Focus Practical application Theoretical understanding

-Context Often conducted within organizations Usually conducted in academic environments
+Context Often conducted within organisations Usually conducted within academic settings

 Time horizon Short- to medium-term solutions Long-term knowledge development